dtg-lucifer/16bit-vm-rust/README.md

 While this marks the final planned update to the project, potential future enhancements could include:

-- Implementing conditional jumps and branches
+- Implementing conditional jumps and branches (foundational support already in place)
+- Completing the jump instruction implementation
 - Adding memory access instructions
 - Supporting more complex arithmetic operations
 - Implementing a proper calling convention for subroutines